-Alison Powell joined Bridgespan in 2006 and is currently senior director for philanthropy.
-In that role she leads and advises on projects for philanthropy clients, and manages much of Bridgespan’s philanthropy research, including our multi-year initiative focused on Big Bets for Social Change.
+Alison Powell is partner in The Bridgespan Group's San Francisco office.
+She leads and advises on projects for philanthropy clients, and manages much of Bridgespan’s philanthropy research, including our multi-year initiative focused on Big Bets for Social Change.

 During the last seven years, Alison has led a number of projects with influential philanthropies, supporting their strategies and strategic implementation.
 Prior to focusing on philanthropy, she spent four years in Bridgespan’s strategy consulting practice working with direct-service clients, including a charter management organization and an organization focused on transitional support for people aging out of foster care.